ajspurr/medical_cost_prediction/README.md

 # Model Building: Multiple Linear Regression

 In [LinearRegression.md](/LinearRegression.md), I go through each assumption of Multiple Linear Regression in great detail, tracking model performance with each change I make and plotting relevant relationships within the data.
-Below I summarize how I tested each assumption and the process I used if the assumption was not true.
+It is a more of a classical statistics approach than a conventional machine learning approach.
+Below I summarize how I tested for each assumption and the process I used if the assumption was not true.

 ### Assumption #1: No Multicollinearity Between Predictor Variables
 - I used Variance Inflation Factor (VIF) and found no evidence of multicollinearity.